hershbhasin/hershbhasin.github.io/_posts/2020-01-02-microsoft-sql-server-in-aws.md

 Automated backups in RDS: RDS provides automated backups with point in time restore, consistent configuration management via parameter and option groups and automated patching.

 Hight availability: in EC2, you manage your own always-on availability group clusters whereas RDS provides a fully managed solution.

+# Installing SQL Server RDS

+1. Create a new VPC: Launch VPC Wizard, select: "VPC with a Single Public Subnet".
+Note: for public access, DNS resolution and DNS hostname should be enabled (which are, if you choose this wizard item)
+2. Create an additional subnet in the VPC (RDS requires 2 subnets)
+3. When creating the RDS, check the "Publicly Accessibility" option if you want to connect to the RDS outside the VPC
+4. In the Service Section,  choose RDS, click "Create Database", follow the steps in the template and select your VPC